humphd/pretty-effective/README.md

 *2 Dec 2016* - James tweets about his intial work. [“I have other things I should be working on”](https://twitter.com/jlongster/status/804888882408026113) with a short [animation of what his code could already do](https://video.twimg.com/tweet_video/CyuKKO3XgAAgSlm.mp4)

+*10 Jan, 2017* - James [announces the start of the Prettier project on his blog](https://jlongster.com/A-Prettier-Formatter).
+The post gets [a lot of attention on Hacker News](https://news.ycombinator.com/item?id=13365470).

 *20 Feb, 2017* - James [announces](https://twitter.com/jlongster/status/833794481438720000) he's moving Prettier to its [own GitHub Organization](https://github.com/prettier).
 This is a significant step, in that it sets the stage for Prettier to become a community project vs. one person's.
 Doing this always requires someone (the original developer) to be willing to part with some aspect of what they’ve built, namely, absolute control, 1:1 name recognition, etc.  There is a cost to this investment.

 *13 April, 2017* - [Prettier reaches 1.0](https://jlongster.com/prettier-1.0)